FAQS

 Many of our services may be eligible for payment using HSA or FSA funds, depending on your individual plan and whether the services meet medical necessity requirements.

-We recommend confirming eligibility directly with your HSA or FSA administrator before enrolling.
+We recommend confirming eligibility directly with your HSA or FSA administrator prior to enrollment.

 When is payment due?

-Self-pay payments are due at the time of enrollment unless otherwise arranged in advance.
-If a payment plan is selected, the agreed-upon terms will be outlined at the time of enrollment.
+For self-pay services: Payment is due at the time of enrollment unless otherwise arranged.
+Payment plan terms will be outlined at enrollment.

 Additional details regarding billing, payment methods, and policies are provided in your financial agreement.